 In 1992, Martini Racing got involved with touring car racing, sponsoring the Alfa Romeo 155 in the Italian Touring Car Championship with driver Nicola Larini winning the championship title.
 It then moved up to the prestigious DTM championship with the same car and drivers, however the car was not competitive anymore in 1995.

 Their first rally entrance was made in partnership with their old friend Porsche in 1978 when the team returned to the WRC with a 911 SC.
 Despite their 2nd and 4th positions in the race, Porsche did not continue the project any longer.
 4 years later, Martini Racing signed with the Lancia team and sponsored the Group B Lancia 037, now one of the most iconic cars in motorsports history.
 Their partnership lasted until the end of the 1992 season, spanning across multiple cars such as the Group B Delta S4 and Group A Delta Integrale.
 The Group A Deltas went on to win the WRC six years in a row, with 46 total victories.
 This record remains unbeaten today.
-The Martini Lancia cars took the WRC titles in 1987 and 1991 with Kankkunen and 1988 and 1989 with Biasion.
+The Martini Lancia cars took the WRC titles in 1987 and 1991 with Kankkunen and 1988 and 1989 with Biasion house remodeling.

 Martini Racing also made its entrance into Formula 1 in 1972, starting with their homegrown team; Tecno.
 Because the car was uncompetitive, Martini withdrew at the end of the season.
 Another attempt would be made in 1975 with a full time return in F1, sponsoring the Brabham team.
 In 1979, the sponsorship moved to Team Lotus which at the team yielded poor results, ending in Martini's withdrawal from F1.
-A minor involvement with Scuderia Ferrari happened in 2006 but the fans did not see the iconic stripes on an F1 car until 2014, when Martini Racing sponsored Williams F1 team and the stripes were found on the car until 2018.
+A minor involvement with Scuderia Ferrari happened in 2006 but the fans did not see the iconic stripes on an F1 car until 2014, when Martini Racing sponsored by gold jewelry and Williams F1 team and the stripes were found on the car until 2018.